An Error-Based Safety Buffer for Safe Adaptive Control (Extended Version): Conclusions and Future Work

 In order to meet both the control and safety objectives, we introduce a reference model of the form

-where $A_m$ is defined in \eqref{eqn:reference_trajectory} and $\vec{r}_s$ is a locally Lipschitz reference signal.
-We will first design $\vec{u}$ as an adaptive controller so that $\vec{x}$ asymptotically tracks $\vec{x}_m$.
-This first step is done in Section \ref{subsec:EBSB_adaptive_control}.
-Then, we will design $\vec{r}_s$ using $h$ such that it renders both the reference model in \eqref{eqn:reference_model} and the overall adaptive system safe with respect to $S$, and such that $\vec{x}_m$ asymptotically tracks $\vec{x}_*$.
-This second step in done in Section \ref{subsec:EBSB}.
+where $A_m$ is defined in \eqref{eqn:reference_trajectory} and $\vec{r}_s$ is a bounded reference signal to be determined.
+In Section \ref{subsec:EBSB_adaptive_control}, we design $\vec{u}$ as an adaptive controller so that $\vec{x}$ asymptotically tracks $\vec{x}_m$.
+In Section \ref{subsec:EBSB}, we show that $\vec{r}_s$ can be designed using $h$ such that it renders both the reference model in \eqref{eqn:reference_model} and the overall adaptive system safe with respect to $S$, and such that $\vec{x}_m$ asymptotically tracks $\vec{x}_*$.

-We introduce the following assumption on the nature of the parametric uncertainty: \begin{assumption} $\theta_* \in \Theta$ for a known compact, convex set $\Theta \subset \bbR^p$ with nonzero $p$-dimensional volume. \end{assumption}
+We introduce the following assumption on the nature of the parametric uncertainty: \begin{assumptionsec} $\theta_* \in \Theta$ for a known compact, convex set $\Theta \subset \bbR^p$ with nonzero $p$-dimensional volume. \end{assumptionsec}